DETERIORATION OF MIND OVER MATTER

 25 Disturbing Art Pieces That Challenges People’s Sanity

 This painting is all over the internet, and I find references to it on many occasions - even just when googling my name only, it seems to be a piece that is most associated with my name.
-To list all that can be found is futile, but just one example, found here on Reddit (posted March 28, 2015).
+To list all that can be found is futile, but just a couple of examples, found here on Reddit (posted March 28, 2015) and 10 Violent Paintings That Only Lovers Of Horror Will Admire (September 27, 2016)

 My painting made it even into a another list, this time